top of page

 The Fatouchi Salad at Bocaciega

-Perched on the rooftop of the gorgeous Casa 1810 Boutique Hotel in the heart of Centro, the setting alone will sweep you off your feet.
-At sunset, I’m always torn—do I soak in those dreamy rooftop views, or cozy up by the fireplace in the stylish covered dining area with the bar?
+Perched on the rooftop of the beautiful Casa 1810 Boutique Hotel in the heart of Centro, the setting alone will sweep you off your feet.
+At sunset, I’m always torn—do I soak in those dreamy rooftop views, or cozy up by the fireplace in the stylish covered dining area?
 Truth is, you can’t go wrong either way.

 Every time I come back to Trazo 1810 for date night, it reminds me why I fell so hard for this city—and why I’ve happily stayed “married” to it.